Cyber Security Managed Services 101

 MSP partnerships are growing in line with rapid cloud migration and the evolving threat landscape.
 Discover how an MSP can help your business and tips for making an informed partner decision.

 Save to Folio

-Rapid digital transformation has left companies playing catch-up with security and in an era where time is of the essence, there is immense pressure to implement top-notch security programmes as quickly as possible.
+Rapid digital transformation has left companies playing catch-up with security and in an era where time is of the essence, there is immense pressure to implement top-notch security programs as quickly as possible.

-Organisations of any size may lack the resources or bandwidth to establish a security operations centre (SOC).
+Organizations of any size may lack the resources or bandwidth to establish a security operations center (SOC).
 And for those with the means to hire and train expert staff, a substantial cybersecurity skills gap can further complicate matters.

 Enter: cyber security managed services.
 The managed service provider (MSP) or managed security service provider (MSSP), an outsourced cybersecurity expert hired to help with your immediate and long-term security needs.
 MSPs are becoming more common—38% of companies are leveraging MSPs to manage more than half their IT needs, a notable 25% increase from the prior year.